IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

    (True,) <$> foo
    ```

+    TODO NSF: There is no 5 here.
+NBD

 6. __Function composition and the dollar operator__:

    Choose between using parenthesis, `$` and `.` in whichever way you think